 Sports betting launched in March of 2020, and advocates enjoyed brief celebrations before the casinos closed.
 We asked State Rep. Brandt Iden about the long road to legalization, how the pandemic impacted his legislative efforts, and Michigan’s sports betting future when online gaming finally goes live.

 Part I of our two-part interview starts below.
 See Part II here.

 How Rep. Iden Became Michigan’s Sports Betting Champion

 The bill Governor Gretchen Whitmer signed into law was popularly known as a sports betting legalization bill.
 However, sports betting’s genesis came from Representative Iden’s interest in bringing internet betting to Michigan.
 “When I first introduced the bill, remember, it was an internet gaming bill,” said Representative Iden in an interview with Michigan Sharp.
-He saw an opportunity in New Jersey’s and Pennsylvania’s new internet gaming laws to revitalize gaming in Michigan.
+He saw an opportunity in New Jersey’s and Pennsylvania’s new internet gaming laws to revitalize online casinos in Michigan.

 However, the U.S. Supreme Court decision to allow states to legalize sports betting expanded his bill while he was working on legalizing internet gaming.
 “Now, in the course of that,” said Iden, “The bill sort of morphed and became just as much about sports betting and mobile sports betting as it did the internet gaming piece.”

 Iden believes it’s important to discuss internet betting and sports betting together.
 Without internet betting, sportsbooks wouldn’t be able to offer apps to bettors across the state.
 Remote options are important for bettors.
 It’s more convenient–and safer–to allow bettors to wager at home than at a casino.
 However, internet gaming also has an important benefit for the state.